Install from GitHub

 Data Use

-NOAA weather data are in the public domain (as far as I know).
+Open-Meteo weather data is available under CC BY 4.0.
 Data on prognosticators and their predictions come with permission from Countdown to Groundhog Day.
 You are welcome to use the data via this package for any purpose, but please do not post the raw data on any other public sites.
 Instead, give credit to Michael’s tremendous effort by pointing back to Countdown to Groundhog Day.

 Hex Sticker